H3AR7B3A7/H3AR7B3A7/README.md

     </details>

-- 🌐 Created some example web application hosted on Heroku (only in first half of the month):
+- 🌐 Created some example web application hosted on Heroku (only available first half of the month):
     <details style="padding-left: 1rem;">
       <summary>Click here for examples.</summary>